4.1 - Confidence in the electoral system and political parties

-The Government addressed the issues around mechanisms to assure the public that all members of the Parliament are constitutionally eligible to serve.
+The Government has also addressed the issues around mechanisms to assure the public that all members of the Parliament are constitutionally eligible to serve.
 The Electoral and Referendum Amendment (Eligibility) Regulations 2018 introduced a voluntary checklist to change and improve the nomination process for candidates, effective from 30 May 2018.
 The change added an eligibility checklist to the candidate nomination forms, which candidates may choose to complete upon nomination.
-The Government has committed to introducing legislation making it compulsory for candidates nominating at the next federal election to complete a checklist demonstrating their eligibility under section 44 of the Constitution.
+The Government introduced legislation on 6 December 2018 – the Electoral Legislation Amendment (Modernisation and Other Measures) Bill 2018 - making it compulsory for candidates nominating at the next federal election to complete a checklist demonstrating their eligibility under section 44 of the Constitution.

 Government: Australian Electoral Commission, Attorney-General’s Department, JSCEM.

 Non-Government: JSCEM is anticipated to engage with political parties, non-government organisations and the public.